Corporate Obligations and ResponsibilitiesSecurity and Privacy

 Acquisition of Information Security Management System (ISMS) Certification

-Each of Yahoo!
-JAPAN’s principal subsidiaries holding ISMS certification comply with Yahoo!
-JAPAN’s information security rules and maintain security information management systems identical to those of Yahoo!
+Subsidiaries holding ISMS certification comply with information security rules of Yahoo!
+JAPAN and maintain information security management systems identical to those of Yahoo!
 JAPAN.

 Initiatives to Enhance Login Security